Sunday, May 27

 Presenter: Delia Mae Farris

-This Festival event appeals to a variety of birding enthusiasts, including historians, families, and home schooled children.
+This Festival event appeals to a variety of birding enthusiasts, including historians, families, and home schooling families.